 - How to include social media skills on resume?

 What is the social media section on a resume?

-The social media section is the part of your resume that contains links to your social media profiles or online portfolios.
+The social media section is the part of your resume that contains links to your professional social media profiles, such as LinkedIn, your personal social media profiles such as Twitter or Instagram, or links to your online portfolios.

 Which social media profiles should you include in your resume?